davidizzy/issue-milestoner/README.md

 ## Behavior

 1. **Milestone Check**: If the issue already has a milestone assigned, the action will not reassign it
+2. **Issue Type Filtering**: If `issue-type` is provided, the action checks if the issue's GitHub issue type matches (case-insensitive)
-2. **Type Filtering**: If `issue-type` is provided, the action checks if any issue label matches the specified type
+3. **Label Filtering**: If `issue-label` is provided, the action checks if any issue label matches the specified filter (case-insensitive)
-3. **Milestone Matching**: The action finds the target milestone by name (case-insensitive)
+4. **Milestone Matching**: The action finds the target milestone by name (case-insensitive)
-4. **Assignment**: Only assigns the milestone if all conditions are met
+5. **Assignment**: Only assigns the milestone if all conditions are met

 ## Permissions